Outsourced vs. In-House Accounting: What’s Best for Your Business?

 The Value Of Time: Don’t Forget Opportunity Costs

-So when evaluating cost effectiveness between both approaches, it’s more than just comparing dollar figures.
-It’s about considering all the factors – salaries, benefits, overhead costs and opportunity cost to find what best suits your business.
+So, when evaluating cost-effectiveness between both approaches, it’s more than just comparing dollar figures.
+It’s about considering all the factors – salaries, benefits, overhead costs, and opportunity costs to find what best suits your business.

 Every dollar counts in business.
 Weighing up salaries, benefits, overheads and even opportunity costs could reveal outsourcing your accounting saves more than just money.